Exploring Self-Gravitating Cylindrical Structures in Modified Gravity: Insights from Scalar-Vector-Tensor Theory: Exact solutions

 The equation of motion in Eq.\ref{eom-A} becomes

 The right-hand-side reads

 where

+The first-order truncated perturbation equations derived in our study offer valuable insights into the physical implications of cylindrical solutions within the scalar-vector-tensor (SVT) theory.
+These equations provide a refined understanding of how small deviations from exact solutions manifest in the gravitational and electromagnetic fields surrounding these cylindrical structures.
+By solving these equations, we uncover the intricate interplay between the scalar and vector fields, shedding light on the stability and observable characteristics of these gravito-objects.
+Furthermore, these solutions contribute to theoretical predictions, offering potential explanations for observational phenomena such as gravitational lensing effects or deviations from standard gravitational wave signatures.
+This analytical framework not only advances our theoretical understanding but also provides a basis for future empirical tests and observations in astrophysical contexts.
 In conclusion, we have successfully derived and analyzed the solutions within the scalar-vector-tensor (SVT) theory under the assumption of a dilaton quadratic profile.
 By systematically solving the system of equations of motion and applying perturbative techniques, we have obtained insightful insights into the behavior of gravitational and gauge fields in cylindrical spacetime configurations.
 These findings pave the way for further investigations into the intricate dynamics of modified gravity theories and their implications for various astrophysical and cosmological scenarios.